codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start-create-ci-pipeline.md

 toc: true
 ---

-Now that you have set up and triggered the Hello World demo pipeline, let’s try a more advanced pipeline.
+Now that you have configured and run the Hello World demo pipeline, let’s try a more advanced pipeline.

-You will create a basic CI pipeline, both via Git and from the CSDP UI.
+You will create a basic CI pipeline, via Git and from the CSDP UI.

 The basic CI pipeline you create:
 * Clones a Git repository